 The 2021 Heritage Lecture was proudly sponsored by the Warren Trust.

-Speakers for the 2020 lecture series are:
+Speakers for the 2021 lecture were:

 William is a registered Architect with over 15 years of professional experience following a double qualification in Architecture and Landscape Architecture.
 He specialises in Heritage Conservation and Project delivery.
 He has been a Director of Fulton Ross Team Architects since 2007, and has a long list of involvement with Heritage projects both prior to and after the Canterbury earthquakes.
 These include, High St Revitalisation, New Regent St, Home & Family and the Trinity/Shand’s Restoration Project.